 ACRL’s Student Learning and Information Literacy Committee has gathered information literacy experts from around the world—including Africa, Canada, Europe, Oceania, Asia, Latin America, and the Middle East—to explore information literacy from each author’s regional and/or cultural perspective and share individual perspectives that demonstrate how information literacy is viewed, taught, and conceptualized internationally.
 In thirteen chapters, this white paper examines research trends, models of information literacy, theory and practice, the role of librarians, and future visioning.

-In-Person Training, Delivered to You.
+High Quality Training, Delivered to You.

 RoadShows meet you where you are, wherever you are.
 Bring up to 100 people from your region or neighboring institutions together for a day of learning, collaboration, and networking with each other and our expert presenters.
 You can also read more about the RoadShow program's international impact.

 ACRL’s Online Learning program provides a unique opportunity to participate in professional development events from that are focused on practical, tangible topics to meet the demands of your schedule and budget.
 From live webcasts to asynchronous multi-week courses, there's something for everyone, no matter where you are in the world.

 Whether you're starting your search for your first librarian role, looking for guidance and mentorship, or seeking opportunities to publish or present, we've got you covered.

 ACRL hosts a number of networking and professional development events throughout the year.
 Check back soon for events information on upcoming events!